 Jackson Heart Study celebrates 10 years of improving minority health

-The Jackson Heart Study Scientific Conference 2010, happening September 23 and 24 at the Jackson Convention Complex, will both mark progress in understanding disease disparities among African-Americans, and help shape the study for the coming years.
+The Jackson Heart Study Scientific Conference 2010, happening Sept.
+23-24 at the Jackson Convention Complex, will both mark progress in understanding disease disparities among African-Americans, and help shape the study for the coming years.

 A pre-conference symposium Sept.
 22 will help connect young scientists and physicians.
 A gala reception Sept.
 24 at the Jackson Medical Mall will conclude the festivities.

-With the theme Toward resolution of cardiovascular health disparities, the conference will feature speakers from Harvard University, Johns Hopkins University, the National Institutes of Health, Duke University, the American Heart Association, Northwestern University and other prominent research institutions.
+With the theme Toward Resolution of Cardiovascular Health Disparities, the conference will feature speakers from Harvard University, Johns Hopkins University, the National Institutes of Health, Duke University, American Heart Association, Northwestern University and other prominent research institutions.

 In the mid-1990s, when the study's building blocks were congealing, African-Americans suffered cardiovascular disease at astounding rates - the very definition of a health disparity - as compared to other ethnic groups.

-For example, 40 year-old black women had a likelihood of dying of cardiovascular disease four and a half times higher than the national average.
+For example, 40-year-old black women had a likelihood of dying of cardiovascular disease 4.5 times higher than the national average.
 Rates for black men the same age were three times above the national average.
 While rates have declined somewhat, they remain disproportionate.

 "You had these obscenely skewed statistics that needed investigation," Taylor said.
 "In the late 1990s African Americans represented, unfortunately, a worst-case scenario for cardiovascular disease."

 Too often African-Americans are analyzed as a monolithic, single group, Taylor said.
 The Jackson Heart Study takes into account diversity in the population.
 It includes aspects such as community involvement, education levels, income and diet.